 Anna finished up around the farm, and took Ellie out of the stables to ride the short distance to the Hampton’s place.
 It felt like she was riding to another world, or another time when she approached the smart collection of large farm buildings.

-The Hampton’s were stretched, and probably just as overworked as Anna was; but they were happy.
+The Hamptons were stretched, and probably just as overworked as Anna was; but they were happy.
 The news of the fire in town had bothered them, but out here they appeared insulated from Silas’s tentacles.
 Anna greeted the elderly couple and she searched for signs of fear or anxiety at everything that was going on, but was surprised when she could find none.

-When she casually brought the topic around to Silas Laramie owning half (and more) of Cheyenne, old Mr Hampton winced, but then nodded.
+When she casually brought the topic around to Silas Laramie owning half (and more) of Cheyenne, old Mr. Hampton winced, but then nodded.

 “It is what it is.
 It’s always been like that.
 Hopefully he’ll bring more work to people,” the older gaffer responded.